pandas-dev/pandas/doc/source/user_guide/timeseries.rst

     week,"The week ordinal of the year"
-    dayofweek,"The number of the day of the week with Monday=0, Sunday=6" weekday,"The number of the day of the week with Monday=0, Sunday=6" isocalendar,"The ISO 8601 year, week and day of the date" quarter,"Quarter of the date: Jan-Mar = 1, Apr-Jun = 2, etc."
+    dayofweek,"The number of the day of the week with Monday=0, Sunday=6" weekday,"The number of the day of the week with Monday=0, Sunday=6" quarter,"Quarter of the date: Jan-Mar = 1, Apr-Jun = 2, etc."
     days_in_month,"The number of days in the month of the datetime" is_month_start,"Logical indicating if first day of month (defined by frequency)"